 Kristen Stewart Rupert Sanders Robert Pattinson media drama.
 (Image: Kristen Stewart and Rupert Sanders.)
-Chaos reined all over the Internet on Tuesday, July 24.
+Chaos reigned all over the Internet on Tuesday, July 24, '12.
 What's going on?
 Has the never-ending global economic crisis gotten even more dire?
 Has another mass murder taken place inside a packed movie theater?
 Is a meteor headed on a collision course with Earth?

 If only some celestial body were to take humankind out of its misery.
 Actually, the chaos was the direct result of a gossip rag's claim that Twilight star Kristen Stewart has been cheating on widely reported boyfriend Robert Pattinson.